 Additional components of data quality

 A time series is complete when there is a value or a null indicator at every time in the series.
 A water level coverage data set is complete when the grid or point set coverage value matrix contains height value or fill (missing) value for every vertex point defined in the grid, and when all of the mandatory associated metadata is provided.
-See Annex F – Validation Checks.
+See Annex E – Validation Checks.

 Assessment of data quality